Want to buy an existing business? Here’s what you need to know.

 Buying an existing business will often cost more money upfront than starting one from scratch.
 But, much of the startup legwork is already done.
 It is important to explore the business opportunity thoroughly and with professional guidance to understand potential problems or debts that will come with the business purchase.
 Existing problems can remain hidden until after the final sale, like damaged or outdated equipment or inventory, issues with real estate property or location, or heavy dependence on a single client.

-If you’re uncertain about your readiness to buy a business, take SBA’s online course: Buying a Business.
-This free 30-minute overview is a great resource to get started.
+If you’re uncertain about your readiness to buy a business, learn more about upcoming dates for our 2-hour workshop How To Buy A Business.
+Or, try SBA’s free 30-minute course: Buying a Business.
+Both offer great resources for getting started.

 Think you’re ready to purchase a business?